 If you build a deeply empathetic and fully motivated goal for your protagonist, this agonizing decision will make perfect sense.

 “Who wouldn't want to turn back?” your reader will think.
 “But she has to keep going!”

 Your reader will cheer for that hero forever and ever.
-She can make mistakes.
-She can act rashly or foolishly or ambitiously.
+They can make mistakes.
+They can act rashly or foolishly or ambitiously.

 As long as she is pursuing a goal that the reader is completely on board with and would possibly drop everything for, too, then you can throw the entire contents of hell at that protagonist along the entire journey.

 Cross Over to the Other Side

 If the Hero's Journey is about going on a great quest to solve a societal ill, then the Threshold represents the first big step.
 It's the taste test for all the trials that are to come if this goal is to be achieved.

 Remember: It must be physically represented in some way, it must be guarded, and it must humble your protagonist all over.

 Just like your hero, you're going to struggle with this scene.
 It will probably be an action scene, or at least an emotional scene with plenty of physical movement, and such scenes sound easy in our minds, but tend to be painfully arduous when we sit down to create them.